microsoft/vscode-docs/docs/setup/mac.md

 ![macOS shell commands](images/mac/shell-command.png)

-- Restart the terminal for the new `$PATH` value to take effect.
+- Restart the terminal `Ctrl + Q` for the new `$PATH` value to take effect.
 You'll be able to type 'code .' in any folder to start editing files in that folder.

 >**Note:** If you still have the old `code` alias in your `.bash_profile` (or equivalent) from an early VS Code version, remove it and replace it by executing the **Shell Command: Install 'code' command in PATH** command.